-- a There were no changes in benefit terms from the amounts reported for fiscal year 2014. - n There were no changes in benefit terms from the amounts reported for fiscal year 2015. - a There were no changes in benefit terms from the amounts reported for fiscal year 2016. - a There were no changes in benefit terms from the amounts reported for fiscal year 2017. - $\ ^{\square}$ For fiscal year 2018, STRS decreased the Cost of Living Adjustment (COLA) to zero. - a There were no changes in benefit terms from amounts previously reported for fiscal year 2019. - a There were no changes in benefit terms from amounts previously reported for fiscal year 2020. - There were no changes in benefit terms from amounts previously reported for fiscal year 2021. - a There were no changes in benefit terms from amounts previously reported for fiscal year 2022. - a There were no changes in benefit terms from amounts previously reported for fiscal year 2023.
+- There were no changes in benefit terms from the amounts reported for fiscal year 2015. - There were no changes in benefit terms from the amounts reported for fiscal year 2016. - There were no changes in benefit terms from the amounts reported for fiscal year 2017. - For fiscal year 2018, STRS decreased the Cost of Living Adjustment (COLA) to zero. - There were no changes in benefit terms from amounts previously reported for fiscal year 2019. - There were no changes in benefit terms from amounts previously reported for fiscal year 2020. - There were no changes in benefit terms from amounts previously reported for fiscal year 2021. - There were no changes in benefit terms from amounts previously reported for fiscal year 2022. - There were no changes in benefit terms from amounts previously reported for fiscal year 2023.